 What Exactly Does an Activated Carbon Filter Do?

 Before we dive into the “when,” let’s quickly cover the “what.”
 Understanding its job makes it much easier to spot when it’s failing.
 While your HEPA filter is like a super-fine net for catching physical particles (dust, pollen, pet dander), the activated carbon filter works on a completely different, molecular level.
+For complete air purifiers library on this site.

 Think of an activated carbon filter as a giant sponge, but for gases, odors, and chemicals.
 It’s made from materials like coconut shells, wood, or coal that have been treated to create millions of tiny, microscopic pores.
 This process, called adsorption (not to be confused with absorption), makes the carbon’s surface area incredibly vast.
 A single gram of activated carbon can have a surface area of over 3,000 square meters!